 Safety and Side Effects

-- Continuous intravenous (IV) infusions of Remodulin are delivered using a tube placed in a central vein within the chest.
-This type of delivery is associated with the risk of blood stream infections and sepsis, which may be fatal.
+- Continuous intravenous (IV) infusions of Remodulin delivered using an external infusion pump, with a tube placed in a central vein within the chest, are associated with the risk of blood stream infections and sepsis, which may be fatal.
 Therefore, continuous subcutaneous (SC) infusion delivered just beneath the skin is the preferred type of delivery

-- You should not stop or greatly reduce your Remodulin dose without consulting your doctor, as this may cause your PAH symptoms to worsen
+- Worsening of PAH symptoms.
+Do not stop taking or greatly reduce your Remodulin dose without consulting your doctor

 If you are on Remodulin SC, it is common to experience infusion site pain and infusion site reaction.
 Infusion site reaction was defined as symptoms such as abnormal redness of the skin, inflammation, or rash.
 While not everyone experiences these symptoms, they occur in the majority of patients.
 These symptoms can be severe.
 Your doctor may prescribe prescription medications to help manage these symptoms.